git-for-windows/git-for-windows.github.io/Package-management.md

 makepkg -s
 ```

+### More details about rebuilding packages

+The `makepkg` script is part of the `pacman` package itself.
+It expects a [`PKGBUILD`](https://wiki.archlinux.org/index.php/PKGBUILD) file in the current directory that contains metadata about the package and functions specifying how to prepare the source code, build the executables, and package all the files.

 ## Perl package management

 Perl packages are managed outside of the `pacman` realm, but instead with [CPAN](http://www.cpan.org/):